 One glaring example of this is the current coronavirus pandemic.
 I was lucky enough to graduate college in 2012, after the 2007 financial crisis and before the 2020 coronavirus pandemic.
 I started my career during the longest bull market in history.
 That has more to do with the time that I was born than how smart or frugal I was.

 I was also lucky to be born to middle-class parents.
 In 2017, MIT Economist, Peter Timin argued that it takes 20 years with almost no mistakes to escape poverty.
-There are 15 million children today living below the federal poverty line, according to the National Center of Children in Poverty.
+There are 11 million children today in America living below the federal poverty line, according to the United Way.
 For this segment of people, small setbacks like car trouble, a parking ticket, a health scare, or temporary loss of income can be devastating.
 While it’s not impossible to move beyond those circumstances, the lack of those obstacles makes it significantly easier to build wealth.

 Building wealth isn’t simply about the numbers.
 It is a complex product of your ability to save, the broader economic environment, and a bit of luck that will set the stage for you to build a stable financial foundation.